NikolaiRadke/JQ6500-rescue-tool/README.md

 **Arduino library**

 There is a slim and easy library available, written by [James Sleeman](https://github.com/sleemanj/JQ6500_Serial).
-He also made a video on how to use the Windows interface - for non-Chinese owner and gives some useful hints for a better hardware handling.
+He also made a video on how to use the Windows interface for non-Chinese owners and gives some useful hints for a better hardware handling.

 **NOKOlino**